Captain E. Dominic Darius

 Simple as it gets: you remove all damage points from as many jacks as you can get into B2B with your caster and the half-jacks.
 Don't expect it to be a game changer though - enemies will concentrate on one jack at a time, ensuring that it won't get up after a proper beating.
 Restoring your banged-up colossal from 4 boxes to full sounds awesome, but opponents will rarely do that favor.
 If you can save a heavy - go for it, it can give you the necessary advantage in the war of attrition.
 Also, be on the lookout for the abilities that cancel healing (see Drawbacks and Downsides).
 Keep in mind that although colossi cannot be affected by Grievous Wounds, other tricks like Entropic Aura can still stall your repair attempts.
 In such cases pay attention to remove those "jamming" models before your feat.
 You should also consider this feat's passive benefits.
 By having this on the table, you are forcing your opponent to commit (and sometimes over-commit) to "one-rounding" your 'Jacks (and, more importantly, your Colossal).
 Use the threat of the full repair to goad your opponent into overestimating the resources needed!
 Example would be to have your opponent over-commit to one flank in early turns.

 - He and his jacks are pretty sensitive to difficult terrain, SPD de-buffs, jamming units, and Incorporeal models.

 - No army support outside warjacks.

-- Enemies will rarely leave around half-dead warjacks for your feat.
+- Enemies will rarely leave around several half-dead warjacks for your feat.